w3c/wcag3/guidelines/groups/text-and-wording/text-appearance.md

   - readable-text-style-supplemental
 ---

-Users can read visually rendered text.
+Users can read visually rendered :term[text].

 :::decision-tree
 For each word of text:
-1. Is the text :term[purely decorative] or, is it not readable by anybody?
+1. Is the text purely :term[decorative] or, is it not readable by anybody?
    - Yes, Pass
    - No, Continue
-2. Does the default/authored presentation meet minimum requirements?
+2. Does the default/authored presentation meet minimum :term[requirements]?
     1. Yes, the default/authored presentation meets <a href="#readable-blocks-of-text">Readable Blocks of Text (foundational)</a> and <a href="readable-text-style">Readable Text Style (foundational)</a>, Continue
     2. No, Fail
 3. Can the text appearance be adjusted by the user?